IgnisDa/dokku-surrealdb/README.md

 ## Commands

 ```
 surrealdb:app-links <app>                          # list all surrealdb service links for a given app
 surrealdb:backup <service> <bucket-name> [--use-iam] # create a backup of the surrealdb service to an existing s3 bucket
 surrealdb:backup-auth <service> <aws-access-key-id> <aws-secret-access-key> <aws-default-region> <aws-signature-version> <endpoint-url> # set up authentication for backups on the surrealdb service
 surrealdb:backup-deauth <service>                  # remove backup authentication for the surrealdb service
 surrealdb:backup-schedule <service> <schedule> <bucket-name> [--use-iam] # schedule a backup of the surrealdb service
 surrealdb:backup-schedule-cat <service>            # cat the contents of the configured backup cronfile for the service
 surrealdb:backup-set-encryption <service> <passphrase> # set encryption for all future backups of surrealdb service
 surrealdb:backup-unschedule <service>              # unschedule the backup of the surrealdb service
 surrealdb:backup-unset-encryption <service>        # unset encryption for future backups of the surrealdb service
 surrealdb:clone <service> <new-service> [--clone-flags...] # create container <new-name> then copy data from <name> into <new-name>
 surrealdb:connect <service>                        # connect to the service via the surrealdb connection tool
 surrealdb:create <service> [--create-flags...]     # create a surrealdb service
 surrealdb:destroy <service> [-f|--force]           # delete the surrealdb service/data/container if there are no links left
 surrealdb:enter <service>                          # enter or run a command in a running surrealdb service container
 surrealdb:exists <service>                         # check if the surrealdb service exists
 surrealdb:export <service>                         # export a dump of the surrealdb service database
 surrealdb:expose <service> <ports...>              # expose a surrealdb service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)
 surrealdb:import <service>                         # import a dump into the surrealdb service database
 surrealdb:info <service> [--single-info-flag]      # print the service information
 surrealdb:link <service> <app> [--link-flags...]   # link the surrealdb service to the app
 surrealdb:linked <service> <app>                   # check if the surrealdb service is linked to an app
 surrealdb:links <service>                          # list all apps linked to the surrealdb service
 surrealdb:list                                     # list all surrealdb services
 surrealdb:logs <service> [-t|--tail] <tail-num-optional> # print the most recent log(s) for this service
 surrealdb:pause <service>                          # pause a running surrealdb service
-surrealdb:promote <service> <app>                   # promote service <service> as DATABASE_URL in <app>
+surrealdb:promote <service> <app>                  # promote service <service> as SURREAL_URL in <app>
 surrealdb:restart <service>                        # graceful shutdown and restart of the surrealdb service container
 surrealdb:set <service> <key> <value>              # set or clear a property for a service
 surrealdb:start <service>                          # start a previously stopped surrealdb service
 surrealdb:stop <service>                           # stop a running surrealdb service
 surrealdb:unexpose <service>                       # unexpose a previously exposed surrealdb service
 surrealdb:unlink <service> <app>                   # unlink the surrealdb service from the app
 surrealdb:upgrade <service> [--upgrade-flags...]   # upgrade service <service> to the specified versions
 ```

 ## Usage